Who we are: a group of local enthusiastic volunteers who care about the environment and want to share our skills with the community.

 29th April, 10am-12pm at Burnley Backayrd (49 Tudor St, Richmond)

 Please send us an email in advance with details on what you are planning to bring in to get fixed (and a photo as well if possible!).
 Send email to: firstname.lastname@example.org or post it on our event page on Facebook

 Frequently asked questions

 Can I donate tools or items for repair?

-Yes, we won’t except everything but we’re willing to have a look at what you got
+Yes, we won’t accept everything but we’re willing to have a look at any item you would like to bring

 Who covers the cost of materials for repair?